If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

 Don’t Be Afraid of Taking Photos

-Taking photos is a great way to assess your progress in a ‘real’ way.
+Taking photos is a great way to measure your progress in a ‘real’ way.
 Comparing two photos side by side can give you a better idea of any progress you’ve made than numbers.
 They can also be very motivational, leading you to perform even better and keep up the progress.

 As is the case with any measurement method, I highly recommend that you keep the factors surrounding the pictures the same.
 In other words, try to use the same camera, lighting, background, etc. Additionally, you should compare the photos on a monthly basis, not shorter and not longer.

 Whenever in doubt about anything, write it down.
 And unsurprisingly enough, one of the best ways to keep track of your progress is to log each and every workout you have in a journal or notebook of sorts.